YOUR ULTIMATE GUIDE TO ESG INVESTING

-ESG data is one of the most common measurement factors associated with sustainable investing.
+ESG data is one of the most common measurement factors associated with ESG investing.
 This is the reporting and measurement of a company’s Environmental, Social and Governance impact.

 With traditional financial analysis, it is relatively easy to look at a company's financial records and extrapolate financial data.
 Clear and standardized accounting practices exist for this.

-According to Bloomberg, more than 11,700 publicly traded companies worldwide disclose ESG indicators .
-These measurements are becoming so common that Morningstar has integrated ESG measurements into their ratings in the form of the Morningstar sustainability globes.
+According to Bloomberg, more than 11,700 publicly traded companies worldwide disclose ESG indicators.10 These measurements are becoming so common that Morningstar has integrated ESG measurements into their ratings in the form of the Morningstar sustainability globes.

-However, one problem is that a company can have different ESG ratings from multiple rating agencies.
+However, one problem is that a company may have different ESG ratings from multiple rating agencies.

 As stated by Jon Hale head of sustainability research at Morningstar,

 “this is not surprising because no standard definition of company sustainability exists.”
 1